-The class teachers in Year Three are Mrs Roberts (3R) and Mrs Toennigs (3T).
-Mrs Owen supports across both classes to help the children with their learning.
-The other members of the Year Three team are Mrs Hyde and Miss Dudley and together they all work together to help the children succeed.
+The class teachers in Year Three are Mrs Roberts (3R) and Miss Duggins (3D).
+Mrs Cheema supports across both classes to help the children with their learning.
+The other members of the Year Three team are Mrs Blackwell, Mrs Hazelhurst and Mrs Nightingale and together they all work together to help the children succeed.

 Let’s travel back to Prehistoric Times!

 During the Autumn Term we travelled back in time to learn about the Stone Age, the Bronze Age and the Iron Age.
 We found out what people’s daily lives were like and what epic battles they fought.
 We used different techniques such as cutting, scraping and mark making, to make Stone Age tools.
 We looked closely at cave paintings and created our own.
 As we learnt about the Bronze Age, we built monuments and copied the Beaker folk style, to make clay containers.
 Finally we travelled to the Iron Age to learn about hill forts and the properties of iron.
 We also learnt how to make Iron Age jewellery.

 Below we will share with you all our amazing learning from the term.

 During History lessons we began by looking at when the prehistoric times were.
 We looked at a timeline and ordered events.
 We continued to find out more about life during the Stone Age, Bronze Age and Iron Age and compared how they changed over time.